Jacob Zuma

 Zuma's presidency was beset by controversy, especially during his second term.
 In 2014, the Public Protector found that Zuma had improperly benefited from state expenditure on upgrades to his Nkandla homestead, and in 2016, the Constitutional Court ruled that Zuma had failed to uphold the Constitution, leading to calls for his resignation and a failed impeachment attempt in the National Assembly.
-By early 2016, there were also widespread allegations that were investigated by the Zondo Commission between 2018 and 2021.
-They claimed the Gupta family had acquired immense corrupt influence over Zuma's administration that amounted to state capture.
+By early 2016, there were also widespread allegations, later investigated by the Zondo Commission, that the Gupta family had acquired immense corrupt influence over Zuma's administration, amounting to state capture.
 Several weeks after Deputy President Cyril Ramaphosa was elected to succeed Zuma as ANC president in December 2017, the ANC National Executive Committee recalled Zuma.
 After a fifth vote of no confidence in Parliament, he resigned on 14 February 2018 and was replaced by Ramaphosa the next day.

-Shortly after his resignation on 16 March 2018, the National Prosecuting Authority announced that Zuma faced prosecution on corruption charges relating to the 1999 Arms Deal.
+Shortly after his resignation, on 16 March 2018, the National Prosecuting Authority announced that it would reinstate corruption charges against Zuma in relation to the 1999 Arms Deal.
 He pleaded not guilty on 26 May 2021, but the trial was not scheduled to take place until early 2023.
-In July 2021, Zuma was imprisoned in Estcourt, KwaZulu-Natal, for contempt of court for a separate legal matter.
-After testifying for less than three days at the Zondo Commission on state capture allegations, he refused to return, violating summons and a Constitutional Court order compelling his testimony.
-On 29 June 2021, the Constitutional Court sentenced him to fifteen months imprisonment.
-He was arrested on 7 July and released on medical parole two months later on 5 September.
+The trial has since been set for April 2025.
+In a separate matter, in June 2021, the Constitutional Court convicted Zuma of contempt of court for his failure to comply with a court order compelling his testimony before the Zondo Commission.
+He was sentenced to 15 months' imprisonment and was arrested on 7 July 2021 in Estcourt, KwaZulu-Natal.
+However, he was released on medical parole two months later on 5 September.
 The high court rescinded his parole on 15 December.
 The parole was declared unlawful by the Supreme Court of Appeal, but it allowed the Department of Correctional Services to consider whether to deduct the time spent under it from his sentence.
+On 11 August 2023, the Department of Correctional Services granted Zuma remission of his 15-month sentence.

-Early life and political career
+Early life

 Zuma was born in Nkandla, Natal Province (now part of the province of KwaZulu-Natal), and often moved around Natal and the suburbs of Durban as a child.
 His father, Nobhekisisa, was a policeman who died when Zuma was five, and his mother, Geinamazwi, was a domestic worker.
 His middle name, Gedleyihlekisa, means "one who smiles while causing you harm" in Zulu.
 He did not receive formal schooling.

 He has at least three brothers—Michael, Joseph, and Khanya—and at least one sister—Velephi.
 Michael Zuma was employed by Khumbula Property Services, a construction company, and in 2011 admitted to using his elder brother Jacob's political status to secure a government contract for the company in exchange for a homestead in Nkandla.